citizensadvice/react-combo-boxes/docs/highlighters.md

 />
 ```

-You can compose a higlighter using the existing highlighters.
+You can compose a highlighter using the existing highlighters.
 They are:

 - `delimitedHighlighter`
 - `passThroughHighlighter`